House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Zwipes Auto 879-2

-The Zwipes Auto 879-2 is most notable for its awesome price point.
+The Zwipes Auto 879-2 is most notable for its incredible price.
 You can get a two-pack of these for the price of one standard car drying towel.
-Each towel is over six square feet in size, offering a lot of cleaning power for very little money.
+Each towel is over six square feet, which provides a lot of cleaning power for very little money.

-You knew there was a catch coming, though, and here it is: these towels don’t last.
+You knew a catch was coming, and here it is; these towels don’t last.
 After half a dozen washes, the material starts coming apart.
-Exactly when they start to break down varies, since quality control is not great with these towels – one pack we tried was noticeably more absorbent and durable than the other.
-Since you can’t be sure what you’re going to get, Zwipes lands at #5.
+Exactly when they start to break down varies since quality control is not great with these towels.
+One pack we tried was noticeably more absorbent and durable than the other.
+Since you can’t be sure what you’ll get, Zwipes lands at #5.

 Pros